 - Additionally, the first human-based chimeras introduced were people (special forces soldiers in the 2003 anime) who were combined with a dog, a bull, a snake, a lizard, and a crocodile, respectively.
-Except for Bido the lizard chimera, they all killed rather quickly, though.
+Except for Bido the lizard chimera, they all got killed rather quickly.

 - In Mahou Sensei Negima!, these, together with Petting Zoo People, Demons, and other non-human humanoids, make up most of the Southern Empire in the Magic World.
 Specific examples include the chief waitress Apron Matron bear woman named Mama and the tiger man in Negi's first match as a prized fighter.
 Kotaro can turn into a Wolf Man in his demon form.

 - Kiba of the Inuzuka Clan from Naruto is sort of like this, and he uses it to full advantage in his fighting style.